As iFF only The Academy calls the shots

 Naomi Geraghty is a film editor who has edited Oscar nominated films such as In America, Hotel Rwanda and The Illusionist.
 She is also known for her work on Limitless, starring Bradley Cooper and Robert De Niro.
 Other feature film credits include The Lucky Ones starring Rachel Mc Adams, Reservation Road starring Joaquin Phoenix and Mark Ruffalo, and the upcoming movie Pele.
 Naomi has recently cut dramas such as Treme created by David Simon, and Emmy nominated Bloodline.
 She is currently working on Billions starring Damien Lewis and Paul Giamatti which is due to debut on Showtime in 2016.
 Originally from Dublin, Ireland, Naomi now resides in Brooklyn.

 Jeff Gordinier has written about pop culture, politics, poetry, and food for more than 25 years.
-He is on staff at The New York Times, and his work has appeared in publications including Details, Outside, T, Esquire, GQ, Creative Nonfiction, Entertainment Weekly, Spin, Elle, The Los Angeles Times, Fortune, The New York Times Book Review, and Poetry Foundation.
+He is the Food and Drinks Editor of Esquire magazine, and his work has appeared in publications including The New York Times, Details, Outside, T, Travel + Leisure, GQ, Creative Nonfiction, Entertainment Weekly, Spin, Elle, The Los Angeles Times, Fortune, The New York Times Book Review, and Poetry Foundation.
 Jeff is the author of the 2008 book X Saves the World and co-editor (with Marc Weingarten) of the 2015 essay collection "Here She Comes Now."
-Jeff has lived in Irvington since 2000.

 David KlagsbrunAward Winning Trailer Editor